 If you have some pre-planned questions or statements, you can fall back on those if your mind is empty.
-For example, if your thoughts tend to freeze up when you meet people at parties, you could memorize a handful of standard getting-to-know-you questions like, "How do you know (the host)?", "How long have you lived in town?", or "What do you think of (thing in the news)?".
+For example, if your thoughts tend to freeze up when you meet people at parties, you could memorize a handful of standard getting-to-know-you questions like, "How do you know (the host)?", "How long have you lived in town?", or "What do you think of (some thing in the news)?"
 If certain questions make you lock up you can rehearse quick answers to them.

 Learn some strategies for dealing with silences in conversations

 If your mind goes blank in a one-on-one conversation it will lead to a silence.
 That may make you even more worried and clammed up, because now you feel like the interaction has gone off the rails and become awkward.
 You'll feel more secure if you know some ways to address any dead air.
 The biggest tactic is mental: If you keep your cool, maintain your outer poise, and don't treat the silence as a disaster, then it won't be one.
 You can simply come up with something else to say and move on.
 This article goes into more detail about the topic: